brsr/brsr.github.io/_posts/2021-05-02-spherical-triangle-centers.md

 <center><img src="/assets/images/spherical/circumcenter.svg" alt="The circumcenter of a spherical triangle" height="300" /></center>

 # Orthocenter
 The orthocenter is the intersection of altitudes, extending the edges outside the triangle if needed.
-This seems the most likely of these centers to lie outside the triangle.
+This seems to be the most likely of these centers to lie outside the triangle.

 $$
 \mathbf{\hat{z}} = \frac{(\mathbf{\hat{c}} \cdot \mathbf{\hat{a}})(\mathbf{\hat{b}} \cdot \mathbf{\hat{c}}) \mathbf{\hat{a}} \times \mathbf{\hat{b}}